garlic-bred/chronos-carpet-addons/README.md

 * Type: `boolean`
 * Default value: `false`
 * Categories: `SURVIVAL`, `CHRONOS`

+### noClipCollisionFix
+Fixes noclip calculating all interactive block collisions when you exit noclip.
+For example, if you fly through a portal while in noclip, when you exit noclip you will no longer go through the portal.
+* Type: `boolean`
+* Default value: `false`
+* Categories: `BUGFIX`, `CHRONOS`

 ### oldFlintAndSteelBehavior
 Backports 1.12 flint and steel behavior.
 Flint and steel can be used for updating observers / buds.
 Taken from johan's carpet addons.